-The Graduate Program in Agricultural and Food Law is committed to serving the community from farm to fork.
+The LL.M.
+Program in Agricultural and Food Law is committed to serving the community from farm to fork.
 Our service reaches local residents, tribal governments, and national policy.

 The Indigenous Food and Agriculture Initiative